 Sustainable Farming (natural farming and organic farming)

 Sustainable farming for us means environmentally sustainable.
 Organic farming is preferred where possible.
-We discourage use of insecticides and pesticides.
+We discourage the use of insecticides and pesticides.
 We give birds a natural ecosystem to thrive.
-They in turn pick up small worms from the fruit trees and keep the fruits healthy.
-Crop rotation helps in keeping the soil nutrition rich.
+They, in turn, pick up small worms from the fruit trees and keep the fruits healthy.
+Crop rotation helps in keeping the soil nutrition-rich.
 Even the organic waste from the orchard and cottages is composted and used.

 The villagers from the neighboring villages have also understood the importance of environmentally sustainable farming and now they too are moving towards it.